usamaasif24/digital-design-fabrication/README.md

 **Observations:** The potentiometer acts as a variable voltage divider.
 As its resistance increases, V2 rises and V_LED falls.
 When V_LED drops below the LED forward voltage threshold (~2 V), the LED turns off completely.
 The relationship is inverse and continuous — rotating the wiper provides smooth, analogue brightness control.
 V2 + V_LED ≈ 5 V at all positions, confirming KVL.

-**Encountered Issue:** With R1 = 100 Ω the potentiometer regulation range was very narrow — the LED transitioned from full brightness to off with only a very small rotation of the wiper, making smooth dimming difficult to achieve.
+**What went wrong:** With R1 = 100 Ω the potentiometer regulation range was very narrow — the LED transitioned from full brightness to off with only a very small rotation of the wiper, making smooth dimming difficult to achieve.
 As suggested in the manual, R1 was replaced with 220 Ω which provided a noticeably wider and smoother dimming range across the full rotation of the potentiometer.

 ---